Shuar language

-Shuar (which literally means "people", also known by such (now derogatory) terms as Chiwaro, Jibaro, Jivaro, or Xivaro) is an indigenous language spoken by the Shuar people of Morona Santiago Province and Pastaza Province in the Ecuadorian Amazon basin.
+Shuar ('people', also known by the derogatory term Jivaro, also spelled Chiwaro, Jibaro, or Xivaro) is an indigenous language spoken by the Shuar people of Morona Santiago Province and Pastaza Province in the Ecuadorian Amazon basin.

-History

-Twelve indigenous languages of Ecuador are spoken today, one of which is Shuar.

-The name "Shuar" shared among the people and their language first became known to the Spaniards in the 17th century.
+Classification

 The Shuar language, as it stands today, is considered part of the Chicham (or Jivaroan) language family.

+Education

 Radio schools

 The geographical remoteness within the Ecuadorian rainforest isolates the Shuar and has widely scattered the people from one another.
 As a result, in the late 1960s, radio schools were formed to promote communication and education in both Spanish and Shuar.
 This inadvertently transformed into a language revitalization initiative for the Shuar people.
 Radio schools were shut down in 2001 and replaced with formal bilingual in-class teaching.